1912 Geneva Covenanters football team

-The 1912 Geneva Covenanters football team was an American football team that represented Geneva College as an independent during the 1912 college football season.
-Led by Graydon Long in his first and only year as head coach, the team compiled a record of 3–4.
+The 1912 Geneva Covenanters football team was an American football team that represented Geneva College as a member of the Western Pennsylvania and West Virginia Intercollegiate Athletic Association during the 1912 college football season.
+Led by Graydon Long in his first and only year as head coach, the Covenanters compiled an overall record of 3–4 with a mark of 1–2 in conference play, placing third in the Western Pennsylvania and West Virginia league.